wzzrd/katello-client-bootstrap/README.md

 In order to manually balance the load over multiple Capsule servers, you might want to move some existing systems to newly deployed Capsules.
-You can easily do this by running the bootstrap.py script like so:
+You can easily do this by running the bootstrap.py script like the examples below.
+Mind that you still have to manually revoke any Puppet certificates on the old capsules!

 ~~~
 # ./bootstrap.py -l admin --new-capsule  --server new.capsule.server